PERCS Conversation Guide for primary health practitioners

 • Provide support

 Parents have indicated that while they are often concerned about the impact of health, psychosocial or family issues on their relationships with their children, they might not share these concerns with a professional unless invited to do so.
-This discussion tool ‘opens the door’ for these conversations, helping the parent and GP to identify, plan and activate support for the children’s social and emotional wellbeing.
+This discussion tool ‘opens the door’ for these conversations, helping the parent and primary health practitioner to identify, plan and activate support for the children’s social and emotional wellbeing.

 • child-aware and parent-sensitive